 - Vermonters volunteer 20.7 million hours per year, and the state ranks seventh in the nation for overall volunteer rate and second for the teenager volunteer rate.

 What if we look beyond traditional 501(c)(3) organizations?
 From the early days of Ben & Jerry's and Seventh Generation to newer initiatives like the local food agri-innovators of Hardwick and the community-oriented venture capital firm Underdog Ventures in Island Pond, from the vibrant farm to school movement to the ground-breaking legislation in support of L3C "low profit limited liability corporations," Vermont is a global center of innovation for socially-responsible enterprise.

-Tapping into the energy and creativity around community-oriented, values-driven work in our region, Marlboro College Graduate School provides management education and leadership training so that people passionate about mission can do good... better.
+Tapping into the energy and creativity around community-oriented, values-driven work in our region, Marlboro College Graduate and Professional Studies provides management education and leadership training so that people passionate about mission can do good... better.